ikhurana95/in2HEP/docs/index.md

 ### ATLAS Machine Learning

 As promised, we will be extending the ATLAS analysis to one that includes machine learning techniques.
-Specifically, Boosted Decision Trees.
+Specifically, Neural Networks.
 We will learn how machine learning algorithms can improve our sensitivity to signal by maximising the information extracted from data.

-The notebook for this section is titled _ATLAS_NN._.
+The notebook for this section is titled _ATLAS_NN_.

 **The resources for this event were produced by hackingEducation.**